What is Network Scanner and Why Use it?

 3. Click Scan Now.
 Once the scan has completed, the tool will generate a list of open ports, found devices and connected bluetooth devices.

-4. Follow any recommendations.
-Network Scanner may recommend that you remove any obsolete or inactive devices off of your network.
+4. Browse and follow any recommendations, such as removing any obsolete or inactive devices off of your network.